Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 About Van Long Nature Reserve

-Van Long Nature Reserve is one of the largest wetlands of the Red River Delta in northern Vietnam.
-The protected nature reserve has a diverse and unique ecological system that is very rare.
+Van Long Nature Reserve is one of the largest wetlands in the Red River Delta in northern Vietnam.
+The protected nature reserve has a rare, diverse, and unique ecological system

 The best way to explore Van Long Nature Reserve is by taking a boat ride through the unique scenery.

 Van Long is most known for Delacour’s langurs, an endangered species of monkeys that can be seen here.
-There are around 200 Delacour’s langur left globally, and 120 of them are in Van Long Nature Reserve.
-And it’s also a heaven for bird watchers as many bird species, such as storks and herons, live here.
+There are around 200 Delacour’s langurs left globally, and 120 of them are in Van Long Nature Reserve.
+It’s also a heaven for bird watchers, as many species, such as storks and herons, live here.

 Van Long Nature Reserve is a less touristic area of the highly famous Ninh Binh.
 The area has only been open to tourists since 1998.
 If you’re interested in an equally beautiful, more affordable, and more peaceful boat ride than Trang An or Tam Coc, then Van Long is the place for you!

-The boat ride in Van Long Nature Reserve was the first boat ride we did in Ninh Binh.
-And it’s our favorite one.
-The boat ride takes you through beautiful limestone mountains and narrow dark caves.
-And if you’re lucky, maybe even see an endangered species of monkeys.
+The boat ride in Van Long Nature Reserve was the first boat ride we did in Ninh Binh, and it’s our favorite one.

-Our rower was a kind older man, and even though he didn’t speak much English, he tried to tell us a bit more about the area.
-And he offered to take photos of us without asking for anything.
+Our rower was a kind older man.
+Even though he didn’t speak much English, he tried to tell us a bit more about the area and offered to take photos of us without asking for anything.

 eSIM mobile network